philipphoehn/flopyarcade/README.md

 [![PythonInside](https://forthebadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-Given [TensorFlow](https://www.tensorflow.org/)'s current compatibility, this project works with [Python3](https://www.python.org/), tested up to version 3.7.
+Given [TensorFlow](https://www.tensorflow.org/)'s current compatibility, this project works with [Python 3](https://www.python.org/), tested up to version 3.7.
 The installation is a 2-step procedure:

-1) To install all dependencies, create a directory, clone the master branch into it and use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies as provided:
+1) To install all dependencies, create a directory and clone the master branch into it.
+The package manager [pip](https://pip.pypa.io/en/stable/) will then install the required dependencies:

 ```bash
 git clone -b master https://github.com/philipphoehn/FloPyArcade.git .